sharmaeklavya2/cf_ldrbrd/readme.md

     python manage.py createsuperuser
     python manage.py runserver

-Now go to http://localhost:8000/admin/ to check out your webapp.
+Now go to http://localhost:8000 to check out your webapp.

+You can find the admin interface at http://localhost:8000/admin/.

 ## Settings